 Solid or Self

-Persian cats that are ‘selfs’ possess a solid color which is identical throughout their coat in an even tone of black, blue, lilac, chocolate, white, red, and cream.
+Persian cats that are ‘selfs’ possess a solid color that is identical throughout their coat in an even tone of black, blue, lilac, chocolate, white, red, and cream.

 Tortoiseshell